curtiss18/FiduciaMVP/README.md

 **Built for the financial services industry** 🏛️
 *Transforming compliance from a cost center to a competitive advantage*

-**Current Status**: Complete CRUD content management system ready for business use and demonstrations.
+**Current Status**: Complete CRUD content management system with professional dark mode theming - ready for business use and demonstrations.